Mycobacterium Chimaera Infection Lawsuits Reviewed for Open Heart Surgery Patients

 In June 2013, a case report published in the Journal of Clinical Microbiology detailed instances where two heart surgery patients who had procedures years apart from each other each developed bloodstream infections caused by Mycobacterium chimaera.
 Researchers concluded that M. Chimaera infections should be considered during differential diagnosis of patients with biomechanical or mechanical heart valves who present with symptoms similar to endocarditis or septicemia.
 However, a clear connection to the heater-cooler systems used during these heart procedures was not made at that time.

-It was not until M. chimaera bacteria was found in the production line and water supply at the 3T manufacturing facility that the connection started to become more clear for federal health investigators.
+It was not until M. chimaera bacteria was found in the production line and water supply at a manufacturing facility that the connection started to become more clear for federal health investigators.
 This resulted in a “corrective action” by the manufacturer, providing instructions for medical providers about how to determine whether the device was contaminated in July 2015.
-The FDA later classified this action as a 3T Heater-Cooler recall, although the devices remained in place in many operating rooms nationwide.
+The FDA later classified this action as a Heater-Cooler recall, although the devices remained in place in many operating rooms nationwide.

 In another study published in the medical journal Open Forum Infectious Disease in June 2016, researchers noted that ten case reports of disseminated M. chimaera infections linked to heart surgery were published from Europe, and three new cases were described involving infections following aortic graft or valvular surgery within the United States.

-That same month, the FDA issued a Safety Communication about the Mycobacterium chimaera infection risk with 3T Heater-Cooler systems used during open heart surgery.
+That same month, the FDA issued a Safety Communication about the Mycobacterium chimaera infection risk with certain Heater-Cooler systems used during open heart surgery.
 The agency confirmed that it has received reports of U.S. patients infected with M. chimaera after cardiothoracic surgery involving the device.

 As a result of the investigation, the FDA issued an update regarding M. chimaera infections following heart surgery on October 13, 2016, indicating that hospitals should take several steps, including: